 My main goal at Tidy Repo is to protect you from all the problems that…

-BackupBuddy is the only plugin you need to give you piece of mind when it comes to site backups.
-Unlike VaultPress, which we’ve covered here before, BackupBuddy puts a real emphasis on ensuring that it is easy to manage your backups, store in remote locations, and very, very easy to restore your site at any time, or migrate to a new server.
+BackupBuddy is the only plugin you need to give you peace of mind when it comes to site backups.
+Unlike VaultPress, which we’ve covered here before, BackupBuddy puts a real emphasis on ensuring that it is easy to manage your backups, store in remote locations, and very, very easy to restore your site at any time or migrate to a new server.